 - Preheat the oven to 350F degrees and place 8 liners in a muffin pan.
 I always use Reynolds Stay-Brite interior foil lined because they never stick and perform perfect every time.

 - Brew your coffee.
 Place in the fridge or let it come to room temperature before making the muffins or it will melt the chocolate chips.

 - Add the almond flour, oat flour, tapioca starch, cinnamon, coconut sugar, baking powder and salt to a large bowl and whisk together until there are no lumps remaining.
 When measuring the almond flour, make sure to use a scale for accurate weight measurements.
 Otherwise, using a measuring cup, scoop out the almond flour with it and lightly pat down and then level off with your finger.
 Stir in the chocolate chips.

 - Pour the coffee (or plant milk if not using coffee) into the dry ingredients and stir until it is well mixed and smooth.

-- Pour the batter evenly among 8 liners, they should be basically full.
+Pour the batter evenly among 8 liners, they should be basically full.
 Top with a few extra chocolate chips on the tops for presentation, if desired.
-Bake for 20-25 minutes until golden brown and the tops are firm to the touch, slightly cracked and a toothpick is clean.
-Let them cool 15-20 minutes before eating while they finish cooking and firming up.
+Bake for 20-25 minutes until golden brown and the tops are firm to the touch, slightly cracked and a toothpick is completely clean.
+Let them cool 15-20 minutes before eating, as they will finish cooking and firming up.
 These are just as incredible the next day too.
 I keep them stored in a tight container at room temperature so they stay soft.